Azathothas/Stars/README.md

 - [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region) – Ip2region (2.0 - xdb) is a offline IP address manager framework and locator, support billions of data segments, ten microsecond searching performance. xdb engine implementation for many programming languages
 - [lkarlslund/ldapnomnom](https://github.com/lkarlslund/ldapnomnom) – Quietly and anonymously bruteforce Active Directory usernames at insane speeds from Domain Controllers by (ab)using LDAP Ping requests (cLDAP)
 - [lobuhi/byp4xx](https://github.com/lobuhi/byp4xx) – 40X/HTTP bypasser in Go.
 Features: Verb tampering, headers, #bugbountytips, User-Agents, extensions, default credentials...
+- [loeffel-io/ls-lint](https://github.com/loeffel-io/ls-lint) – An extremely fast directory and filename linter - Bring some structure to your project filesystem
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) – Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 - [logdyhq/logdy-core](https://github.com/logdyhq/logdy-core) – Web based real-time log viewer.
 Stream ANY content to a web UI with autogenerated filters.
 Parse any format with TypeScript.
 - [lunarr-app/lunarr-go](https://github.com/lunarr-app/lunarr-go) – [WIP] Self-hosted media streaming server designed as an alternative to Plex, allowing you to monitor and manage your movie and TV show files on a headless server.